lissafranzini/slack_jira_integrate/README.md

 # slack_jira_integrate
 This project is an AWS Lambda function that listens to events from a specific Slack channel and creates Jira issues based on the received messages.<br>
-It is usefull to integrate slack channels that are used to notify alerts or incidents that will require action or analysis from a specific team, that will automatically have this demand regirested in their Jira project.<br>
+It is usefull for integrating slack channels used to notify alerts or incidents, automatically registering it as a demand (Jira issue) for the team to action or analyze.<br>

 <br>

-## Functionalities:<br>
+## Features:<br>
 * Create Jira issue form message received in specific slack channel<br>
 * Checks if a Jira card already exists for the received event, avoiding duplicates<br>
 * Replies slack thread with the link to the newly created issue<br>
-* Uses first line of the message as summary for the Jira issue, if getting the first line returns in errors (eg: message is ans image) it uses message timestamp as summary<br>
+* Uses first line of the message as the Jira issue's summary.
+If the first line can't be retrieved (e.g.: message is an image), it uses message timestamp as summary<br>
 <br>

 ## Pre-requisites:<br>